isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Drafting of Singapore's Water and Sewerage Master Plans</h2>
-            <p>The Sewerage Masterplan was first formulated in 1972, kicking off the development of Singapore's sewerage infrastructure.
-In the same year, Singapore's first Water Master Plan was also drawn up.
-The plan outlined strategies for water resources to ensure a diversified and adequate supply that could meet future requirements.</p>
+            <p>Singapore's first Water Master Plan was drawn up in 1972.
+The plan outlined strategies for water resources to ensure a diversified and adequate supply that could meet future requirements.
+In the same year, the Sewerage Master Plan was also formulated, kicking off the development of Singapore's sewerage infrastructure.</p>
           </div>
         </div>
       </div>